Reaction mixed to Inslee’s order to allow some construction work amid coronavirus pandemic

 Friday’s announcement will allow the return of some work on building projects in progress that were halted in the governor’s stay-at-home order first issued March 23.

-“It’s a big relief, obviously,” said George Schuchart, owner and CEO of mid-size commercial builder Schuchart Construction.
+“It’s a big relief, obviously,” said George Schuchart, owner and CEO of midsize commercial builder Schuchart Construction.
 But Schuchart said he’s not sure how his company will be able to implement all of the safety guidelines mandated by the new order on the dozen or so projects it plans to reopen next week.

 “We don’t know how this is going to affect productivity,” he said.
 “Social-distancing requirements mean there are things we just won’t be able to do.”